Skip to main content

 The database isn't live yet, but preparation starts now:

-Plan your EPC upgrade path.
-If any property is currently F or G, you're already in breach of MEES — and registration will flag it.
-If you're D or E, start planning for the 2030 deadline.
+2. Plan your EPC upgrade path.
+If any property is currently F or G, you're already in breach of MEES, and registration will flag it.
+If you're D or E you are compliant today, but start planning for the proposed 2030 band C standard.
 Use our EPC D to C upgrade guide to map out your options and costs.

-Book any EPC reassessments needed.
-As the NRLA has warned, assessor demand is rising sharply ahead of the 2030 deadline.
-Booking now beats the 2028–2029 crunch.
+4. Book any EPC reassessments needed.
+As the NRLA has warned, assessor demand is rising ahead of the proposed 2030 standard.
+Booking now beats a late crunch.

 Frequently Asked Questions

 When exactly does the PRS Database launch?
-The government confirmed late 2026 as the rollout commencement date in its November 2025 implementation roadmap.
-The precise date will be set by commencement regulations, not yet published.
+The government's implementation roadmap points to late 2026 for rollout.
+The precise date will be set by commencement regulations, which have not yet been published.

 Does registration replace an HMO licence?
 No. HMO licensing continues in parallel.
 If your property requires a Mandatory or Additional HMO licence, you'll need both the licence AND the PRS Database registration.
 The database will check your HMO licence number as part of the compliance record.